hitbc/AnalysisScripts/README.md

 plink --vcf Original.vcf.gz --geno 0.05 --hwe 1e-6 --const-fid --recode --out ptest
 ```

-Second, we reserved all the variants with AC > 1 and singletons included ing commonly used genetype arrays.
+Second, we reserved all the variants with AC > 1 and singletons included in commonly used genetype arrays.

 Third, we recalculated the allele frequence for variants using `bcftools +fill-tags` and extracted all SNPs using `bcftools view` to generate the final callset for the construction of reference panel.